Shirley Kwan: Personal life

 Kwan is a single mother and gave birth to her son in January 2002 in Canada.
 For a long time, Kwan has not disclosed the true paternity of her child and insisted only that they had met in Canada, and is not someone in the entertainment business.
 Kwan broke her silence on the matter in 2014 when she posted a photo of Zuri Rinpoche the 8th, a Bhutanese religious teacher, on her Instagram, with a caption saying he is the true father of her child.

 In the past, Kwan has been romantically linked to Michael Chow (1992–96), and Hacken Lee.

 Controversies

 In September 2012, Kwan posted a suicidal message on Facebook.
 She was incommunicado for roughly thirty-six hours before contacting her younger sister to confirm her safety.

 In October 2016, Kwan was rescued from the waters off Kensington Beach.
-She was walking along the shore with a female friend, who had reportedly told officers that she was unhappy from work and had walked down to the sea for a swim.
+She had been walking along the shore with a female friend, who reportedly told officers that Kwan was unhappy from work and had walked down to the sea for a swim.

 In May 2017, Kwan was charged with one count of intimidation and one count of common assault for an altercation that took place with a Kensington Beach Hotel restaurant staff earlier in March.